magemore/devenv/README.md

       say if done
 ⤷if ⟳hour > 16 & < 20 ➜ check↯

+hour is built in var that returns current hour

 bash and system apps marked as ⇶

 symbol > can be replaced with ⤷ so it just looks nicer and less confusion when read